 Station: WHITE HART LANE

-White Hart Lane station is a short walk from the stadium and is one of two options in our opinion if coming from Stevenage.
+White Hart Lane is a short walk from the stadium and it’s one of two options if you’re on your way from Stevenage.
 Hop on the Victoria Line at Finsbury Park and head to Seven Sisters, walking from there or getting the London Overground to WHL.
-Northumberland Park might also be an option if you're coming from Cambridge, Hertford or London Liverpool Street.
+Northumberland Park might also be an option from Cambridge, Hertford or London Liverpool Street.